thin-edge/thin-edge.io/docs/src/architecture/domain-model.md

     * provides to view logs from the device
       * lists available logs
       * transfer individual logs from device to cloud
-    * a log is a text file, as e.g.:
+    * a log is a text file, as e.g.
       * log file(s) of the **domain application**[^1]
       * log file(s) of **OS / Libs / Runtime**[^1]
       * log file(s) of **thin-edge** it-self